YuLeiFuYun/YLExtensions/README.md

 override func viewDidLoad() {
     super.viewDidLoad()
     ...
-    tableView.registerCells(with: someModel.tCells!)
+    tableView.registerCells(with: SomeModel.tCells!)
-    tableView.registerNibs(with: someModel.tNibs!)
+    tableView.registerNibs(with: SomeModel.tNibs!)
 }

 // 3.
 Create and configure cells
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
-    // Note: Only applies when cells of the same type are all together and the different types of cells are in different section. let cell = tableView.dequeueReusableCell(for: indexPath, with: someModel.tAll!) cell.configure(someModel.data![indexPath.section][indexPath.row])
+    // Note: Only applies when cells of the same type are all together and the different types of cells are in different section. let cell = tableView.dequeueReusableCell(for: indexPath, with: SomeModel.tAll!) cell.configure(someModel.data![indexPath.section][indexPath.row])
     return cell
 }